Stutenkerl

 There are numerous regional names for the Stutenkerl, such as Weckmann (in the west and south west), Kiepenkerl, Klaaskerl, Stutenmann, Hefekerl, Mannele (in North Alsace and Moselle), Mannala (Sud Alsace), Boxemännchen (in Luxembourg), Grittibänz and Grättimaa (Switzerland).

 The pastry often features raisins in the place of eyes and a clay pipe.
-The pipe may have to do with the Reformation, to make the originally catholic bishop figure more secular.
+The pipe may have to do with the Reformation, to make the Catholic bishop figure more secular.